-Rogers Creek Property was acquired from Tocvan Ventures Corp. ("Tocvan") an entity organized under the laws of the Province of Alberta, on April 22, 2022, upon signing a non-arm's length assignment and assumption agreement ("Rogers Creek Agreement") for a total consideration of \$250,000.
-Tocvan had previously acquired Rogers Creek Property from C3 Metals Inc., an entity organized under the laws of the Province of Ontario ("C3 Metals"), under a mining claims purchase and sale agreement ("P&S Agreement") on September 29, 2021.
-Subject to the conditions and fulfillment of commitments under the Rogers Creek Agreement, Tocvan and C3 Metals agreed to assign and transfer all right, title and interest of Tocvan and C3 Metals on Rogers Creek Property to the Company.
-On April 30, 2022, the Company issued 5,000,000 common shares to Tocvan at a deemed issue price of \$0.05 per share as settlement pursuant to the Rogers Creek Agreement.
+Rogers Creek Property was acquired from Tocvan Ventures Corp. ("Tocvan") on April 22, 2022, upon signing a non-arm's length assignment and assumption agreement ("Rogers Creek Agreement") for a total consideration of \$250,000.
+Tocvan had previously acquired Rogers Creek Property from C3 Metals Inc. ("C3 Metals") under a mining claims purchase and sale agreement ("P&S Agreement") on September 29, 2021.
+Subject to the conditions and fulfillment of commitments under the Rogers Creek Agreement, Tocvan and C3 Metals agreed to assign and transfer all right, title and interest of Tocvan and C3 Metals to the Rogers Creek Property to the Company.
+On April 30, 2022, the Company issued 5,000,000 common shares to Tocvan at a deemed price of \$0.05 per share as settlement pursuant to the Rogers Creek Agreement.
 On September 30, 2022, the Company issued an additional 625,000 common shares to C3 Metals at a deemed price of \$0.12 valued at \$75,000 pursuant to the Rogers Creek Agreement.
-As at December 31, 2023, Rogers Creek Property is wholly-owned by the Company and all commitments under the Rogers Creek Agreement completely fulfilled.
+As at March 31, 2024, Rogers Creek Property is wholly-owned by the Company.